Surgery for locally advanced prostate cancer

-You can also call the Cancer Nurseline on freephone 1800 200 700 if you would like a copy to be posted to you or if you would like to discuss your concerns with a cancer nurse specialist in confidence.
+You can also call our Cancer Nurseline on Freephone 1800 200 700 if you would like a copy to be posted to you or if you would like to discuss your concerns with a cancer nurse in confidence.

 Follow-up after surgery

 You will usually be given an appointment to meet your urologist for a post-surgery check-up about six weeks after your operation.
 This meeting gives the urologist the chance to check that your wounds have healed.
 Your urologist will discuss with you the detailed report issued from the laboratory on the tissue that was sent off for examination during the surgery.
 For help understanding the results see the section: How is prostate cancer staged and graded?